puibtx/puibtx-s-mechanical-keyboard/README.md

 they offer cheap or sometimes even free PCB fabrication, but here is the catch: shipping is a big part of the final price.
 In my case, I had to order 5 PCBs, but shipping (US, California) was ~$25 total, which is still reasonable. \

-the final PCB arrive and look like:
+the final PCB arrive and looks like:
 ![c9851ba372f73256a2a66e2067f7871](https://github.com/puibtx/puibtx-s-mechanical-keyboard/assets/99428766/9773cc75-ceb7-46e5-84b0-38e9e0d7128c)
 ![a2949e3136599316f9804f63e5c191d](https://github.com/puibtx/puibtx-s-mechanical-keyboard/assets/99428766/026f73f1-043c-4ba6-baae-f34696a312c0).